 Pam Boich, Secretary

-Pamela had spent many years supporting animal sanctuaries, horse rescue, and dog rescue charities when she decided it was time to support finding solutions to root problems affecting animal welfare.
-Pamela is now thrilled to join the board for Texas Humane Network while continuing to serve as an advisory board member to THLN.
+Pamela had spent many years supporting various animal charities when she decided it was time to join THLN to help solve root problems affecting animals.
+Pamela is proud to be a Texas Humane Network board member while continuing to serve as an advisory board member to THLN.

 Kenny Burns, Director

 Kenny Burns is a Professor of Criminal Justice and Director of the Law Enforcement Academy at a college in West Texas.
 He has been in Law Enforcement for 24 years.
 He holds a Master Peace Officer License from the Texas Commission on Law Enforcement and a Master of Criminal Justice from New Mexico State University.